openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

             engine.optimize(checkpoint=ckpt_path)

-The optimization time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 it took about 10 minutes.
+The optimization time highly relies on the hardware characteristics, for example on Intel(R) Core(TM) i9-10980XE it took about 9 seconds.
 Please note, that PTQ will take some time without logging to optimize the model.

 3. Finally, we can also evaluate the optimized model by passing